CLOSED - 2019 McNALMS and MLSA Lake Research Grants Program

 Does the budget reflect the amount of work proposed?

-Download the Application, fill it in, and return it and your proposal by email to: firstname.lastname@example.org or by US mail to: Lake Grants Program, Michigan Chapter, NALMS, PO Box 4812, East Lansing, MI 48826.
-Deadline for 2017 grant proposals is February 17.
+Download the Application Form below, fill it in, and return it and your proposal by email to: firstname.lastname@example.org or by US mail to: Lake Grants Program, Michigan Chapter, NALMS, PO Box 4812, East Lansing, MI 48826.
+Deadline for 2019 grant proposals will be February 22, 2019.
+A copyof these instructions can also be downloaded.